Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 In this Rydberg encoding scheme, the tunneling term exhibits a $1/r^3$ dipolar behavior, whereas the magnetic spin interaction decays as $1/r^6$.
 The different power-law scaling of the tunneling and spin interactions with distance combined with the angular dependence of $t$ allows tuning the ratio $t/J_{\perp}$ over a wide range, see Fig.\,\ref{fig:setup}c.
 At the magic angle $\theta_{ij}\approx 54.7^{\circ}$, the tunneling vanishes ($t=0$), placing the system in the $|t|\ll J_\perp$ regime; increasing the interatomic distance $r_{ij}$ leads to $|t|\gg J_\perp$ due to the different spatial decay of these interactions.
-In our experiment, for $a=9.9\,\mu$m corresponding to the 1D chain studied below, antiferromagnetic XY interactions with numerically calculated strength $J_{\perp} = 2\pi \times 692~\text{kHz}$ coexist with ferromagnetic Ising interactions $J_{z} = -2\pi \times 443~\text{kHz}$ at $\theta = 54.7^{\circ}$~\cite{Weber2017}.
+In our experiment, for $a=9.9\,\mu$m corresponding to the 1D chain studied below, antiferromagnetic XY interactions with numerically calculated strength $J_{\perp} = 2\pi \times 692~\text{kHz}$ coexist with ferromagnetic Ising interactions $J_{z} = -2\pi \times 443~\text{kHz}$ and hole-hole interaction $V=2\pi\times819~\text{kHz}$ at $\theta = 54.7^{\circ}$.
 The hole tunneling amplitude can be tuned between $|t|=2\pi\times (0 \dots 1)$\,MHz.
 We have confirmed experimentally the calculated values and angular dependencies of $J_\perp$ and $t_{\downarrow}$ using pairs of atoms prepared either in a $\ket{\downarrow h}$ or $\ket{\downarrow\uparrow}$ configuration and observing the corresponding resonant exchange dynamics between the two atoms.
 The results are summarized in Fig.\,\ref{fig:setup}d and e.
 We discuss the experimental imperfections in the Methods and in Ref.~\cite{GEinprep}.
-For all the many-body experiments reported below, the starting point is a product state of a doped magnet, prepared by the application of focused laser beams generated by a spatial light modulator to produce site-dependent light shifts and microwave rotations (see Methods).
+For all the many-body experiments reported below, the starting point is a product state, prepared by site-dependent light shifts and microwave rotations (see Methods).

 In a first set of experiments, we demonstrate the tunability of the platform by investigating, in a 1D chain, the interplay between spin dynamics and hole propagation in various regimes.
 To do so, we vary the angle $\theta$ of the tweezer chain with respect to the in-plane magnetic field, thus tuning the ratio of tunneling amplitude $t$ to spin-spin interaction $J_\perp$.
 We initialize a 12-atom chain in a N\'eel antiferromagnetic configuration along $z$ with four holes positioned at its center: $\ket{\psi_{0}}=\ket{\uparrow\downarrow\uparrow\downarrow hhhh\uparrow\downarrow\uparrow\downarrow}$, see Fig.\,\ref{fig:dynamics}.
 For this initial state with a high energy density, we expect dynamics of both, holes and spins.